-What the ATO expects from you.
+What the ATO expects from you

-– from home to your first passenger,
+– from your home to your first passenger

-– and the kilometres between passengers too.
+– the kilometres between passengers.

-To ensure that your logbook remains valid you must also:
+To ensure that your logbook remains valid, you must also:

-• Update your logbook every five years.
-(Or earlier if your business use changes)
+• Update your logbook every five years (or earlier if your business use changes).

 • Let us know about long periods when you didn’t use the car for work.

-Once your logbook is complete, the app will automatically calculate your business use percentage and apply that to all your motor vehicle expenses.
-All you have to do is enter your motor vehicle costs in full, and we do the rest for you.
+Once your logbook is complete, the app will automatically calculate your percentage of business use and apply that to all your motor vehicle expenses.
+All you have to do is enter your motor vehicle costs.
+We do all the rest for you.

 Do you drive your car 100% for your Uber and ridesharing business?

-You still need to keep a logbook and show all the trips you’ve made.
+If so, you still need to keep a logbook and show all the trips you’ve made.